 - Inspect the mechanical seal for excessive wear and damage.
 Replace as necessary.
 To replace the mechanical seal, refer to the appropriate service manual, available from your local Xylem representative. - Inspect the bearings for excessive wear and damage.
 Replace as necessary.

-To replace the bearings, refer to the appropriate service manual, available from your local Xylem representative. - Check the clearances between the impeller and the front and rear wear plates.
+To replace the bearings, refer to the appropriate service manual, available from your local Xylem representative.

+• Check the clearances between the impeller and the front and rear wear plates.
 If the correct clearances cannot be achieved, then check the parts for wear and damage.
 Replace as necessary.

-For the required clearances, refer to Impeller to wear plate clearance on page 53.
+For the required clearances, refer to Impeller to wear plate clearances on page 61.
 To check the clearance between the impeller and the wear plates, refer to the appropriate service manual, available from your local Xylem representative.

-Inspect the shaft and the related seals for wear and damage.
+- Check the clearance between the insert ring and the impeller.
+If the correct clearance cannot be achieved, then check the parts for wear and damage.
+Replace as necessary.
+For the required clearance, refer to Impeller to wear plate clearances on page 61.
+To check the clearance between the impeller and the front wear plate, refer to the appropriate service manual, available from your local Xylem representative. - Inspect the shaft and the related seals for wear and damage.
 Replace as necessary.
 To replace the shaft and the related seals, refer to the appropriate service manual, available from your local Xylem representative.